aplteam/Tester2/README.md

 ## Code coverage

-Ideally one would like to know how much of the code is actually covered by test cases.
+Usually one would like to know how much of the code is actually covered by test cases.
 Ideally that should be 100%, but that is rarely achievable.

-However, in order to improve on this one needs to know how much code is covered, and ideally also which parts of the code are _not_ covered.
+However, in order to improve on this one needs to know how much code is covered, and also which parts of the code are _not_ covered.

 Since version 2.3 `Tester2` can cooperate with the class [CodeCoverage](https://github.com/aplteam/CodeCoverage) which is capable of collecting the necessary data and compile a report from them.